christopher-cialone/christopher-cialone/README.md

-### *Builders Build Things | Decentralized, Distributed Software Solutions*  :rocket:
+### *Builders Build Things*  :rocket:

 <h1 align="center"> :test_tube:  Finding a way to make things work</h1>
-<h3 align="center">the wolves never wonder what the sheep think about them</h3>
+<h3 align="center">without privacy, we will have zero freedom -- even choice will be taken away without privacy</h3>

-- ⚡ **I’m currently creating gamified education applications for the next round of builders**
+- ⚡ **I’m currently building a gamified education ecosystem on Solana for the next generation of builders & creators**

 - :ninja: **Protect your privacy from data theives**